cloudflare/cloudflare-docs/products/ssl/src/content/notifications/index.md

 1. Select an alert type.
 1. Fill in the required information and select **Create**.

-To edit, delete, or disable a notifications, you would also go to [account notifications](https://dash.cloudflare.com/?to=/:account/notifications).
+To edit, delete, or disable notifications, you can also go to [account notifications](https://dash.cloudflare.com/?to=/:account/notifications).

 ## Respond to notifications